CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 To create a tailored, finite distribution you can use `distFromList` which expects a list of outcome, probability pairs.
 For example, a coin can be implemented as:

-    coin = distFromList [("Head", 1), ("Tail", 1)]
+    coin = distFromList [("Heads", 1), ("Tails", 1)]

-TODO: Additional info probability -- maybe later if we change the underlying module
-TODO: How to implement stochastic processes?
+Here is another simple example of a distribution.
+We will use a version of it later in the Bayesian Updating Example (see next section).

+    signal signalPrecision Heads = distFromList [(Heads,signalPrecision),(Tails, 1- signalPrecision)]
+    signal signalPrecision Tails = distFromList [(Tails,signalPrecision),(Heads, 1- signalPrecision)]

+This distribution expects two inputs: a parameter `signalPrecision` and the outcome of a coin throw.
+Given `Heads` (`Tails`), the `signal` then sends the correct input with probability `signalPrecision`.
+As the name suggests we can think about this distribution as a stochastic signal of some underlying state of the world.

+Such functions can be integrated into games as an input to the operation field using the `liftStochasticForward` function:

+    inputs    : draw     ;
+    feedback  :      ;
+    operation : liftStochasticForward (signal signalPrecision);
+    outputs   : signalDraw ;
+    returns   :      ;

+This represents a LineBlock where given some initial `draw` from a distribution, a signal is sent forward.
+Note, the state input variable for `signal`, which above was either `Heads` or `Tails`, is not defined here.
+The `liftStochasticForward` function takes care of that and automatically takes the variables in the `inputs` field as the input to the function `signal` attached to `liftStochasticForward`.

 ## Examples

 In the following, we consider a series of examples.
 We begin with decision problems as these are the building block for the games that come later.
 We also illustrate other essential modelling aspects that are needed again and again.
+It is best, if you go through the examples in the order as they are listed here.

 TODO Check paths

-[Single Decision](open-games-hs/src/Examples/Decision.hs) illustrates the main elements of modelling a single player making decisions.
+[Single Decision](/src/Examples/Decision.hs) illustrates the main elements of modelling a single player making decisions.
 It also introduces how to model in a modular fashion and how to define strategies.

-[Simultaneous move games](open-games-hs/src/Examples/SimultaneousMove.hs) illustrates how simultaneous decisions are modelled.
+[Simultaneous move games](/src/Examples/SimultaneousMove.hs) illustrates how simultaneous decisions are modelled.

-[Sequential move games](open-games-hs/src/Examples/SequentialMoves.hs) illustrates how sequential decisions are modelled and how the sequence of moves is reflected in the definition of strategies.
+[Sequential move games](src/Examples/SequentialMoves.hs) illustrates how sequential decisions are modelled and how the sequence of moves is reflected in the definition of strategies.

-[Bayesian Updating](open-games-hs/src/Examples/Bayesian.hs) illustrates the Bayesian updating under the hood of the _dependentDecision_ operation.
+[Bayesian Updating](/open-games-hs/src/Examples/Bayesian.hs) illustrates the Bayesian updating under the hood of the _dependentDecision_ operation.
 It also shows how to model stochastic processes.

 ### Branching games operation